 Sanded to the line on the disc sander.
 This is another one of those tools that I don’t use all that often but am always glad to have it when I need it.

-I drilled a small pilot hole in the center of the legs.
+I drilled a small pilot hole in the center of the legs on the drill press.

 I then used that hole as a pilot for a long bit which reaches through the frame.
 I used a scrap of 2×4 to space the leg out from the frame.
 This allows room for the leg to fold back and rest against the frame while standing.

 Then I used the full 3/8″ bit to finish out the hole all the way through and put a 3/8″ carriage bolt and wingnut in.
 This allows the legs to swivel.